-The increase in the responsiveness of LPT returns to market returns from sub-period one to sub-period two suggests an erosion of the defensive characteristics of LPTs against market risk/volatility.
-This defensive characteristics of LPTs has been a major driver in the popularity growth of investing in LPTs by institutional and retail investors as a means of obtaining diversification benefits that LPTs provide.
+The increase in the responsiveness of LPT returns to market returns from sub-period one to subperiod two suggests an erosion of the defensive characteristics of LPTs against market risk/volatility.
+This defensive characteristic of LPT has been a major driver in the popularity growth of investing in LPTs by institutional and retail investors as a means of obtaining diversification benefits that LPTs provide.6

 Tables 4 and 5 display the results of the regression for equations (4) and (5) when outliers are excluded from the sample.
-Macquarie Leisure Trust (MLE) was removed from the sample for two reasons; firstly, the market return coefficient in the long-term interest rate regression was more than three standard deviations away from the mean.
-Secondly, the core income for MLE is different to the other LPTs in the data sample5.
+Macquarie Leisure Trust (MLE) was removed from the sample for two reasons; firstly the market return coefficient in the long-term interest rate regression was more than three standard deviations away from the mean.
+Secondly, the core income for MLE is different to the other LPTs in the data sample7.

-The results show that leverage is positive and significant for the market coefficient in both short- and long-term interest rate models over the full sample period.
-This suggests. consistent with finance theory, that increased debt levels result in higher market risk.
+The results show that leverage is positive and significant for the market coefficient in both shortand long-term interest rate models over the full sample period.
+This suggests, consistent with Chan et al. (1990), Swanson et al. (2002) and Chaudhry et al. (2004), increased debt levels result in higher market risk.
 The long-term interest rate regression also shows that leverage is positively related to interest rate risk in sub-period two.
 This outcome suggests that the degree of financial leverage of LPTs is an important variable for LPTs.
 This result may be credited to an increase in exposure to international property and a low interest rate environment (Newell and Tan, 2005).
 Of particular interest, specialisation returned a significant positive coefficient for the market return in both models for sub-period one and the full sample period.
-This result shows, in contrast to Allen et al. (2000), that LPTs that diversify across different property types are able to smooth the cyclicality of property sector returns.
+This result shows, in contrast to Capozza and Seguin (1999), Ambrose and Linneman (2001) and Hedander (2005), that LPTs that diversify across different property types are able to smooth the cyclicality of property sector returns.
 However, this result may also be due to the firm size of the diversified trusts in our sample.
 We identified that the three largest LPTs, by market capitalisation, are all diversified trusts.
 Thus, this result may in fact be due to the larger LPTs have an economies of scale advantage that gives them sufficient expertise to manage different property types.
-The management coefficient is positive and significant in sub-period two for the short-term interest rate model; this result suggests that internally managed LPTs exhibit higher short-term interest rate risk than externally managed LPTs.
+The management coefficient is positive and significant in sub-period two for the short-term interest rate model, this result suggests that internally managed LPTs exhibit higher short-term interest rate risk than externally managed LPTs.
 It may be argued that due to the cyclical nature of stapled LPTs income, these firms are more reliant on short-term funding than external LPTs.